 Ontario Healthy Homes Renovation Tax Credit

-The Ontario Government has a yearly Healthy Homes Renovation Tax Credit program up $1500.00 back to provide the healthy accommodation for senior.
+The Ontario Government has a yearly Healthy Homes Renovation Tax Credit program up to $1500.00 back to provide healthy accommodation for seniors.
 As a senior 65 years or older in Ontario, you could qualify for a tax credit to help with the cost of making your home safer and more accessible.
 For more information about the Healthy Homes Renovation Tax Credit, call:

 1-866-ONT-TAXS or 1-866-ONT-TAXS (668-8297)